wearenewpublic/demos/README.md

 yarn emulate
 ```

 Use Google Chrome to view [http://localhost:19006/all](http://localhost:19006/all) to see a list of all prototypes in the [organizer](client/organizer/README.md).
-Note that the `all` URL only works when running in local development mode, and is not available in the production deployment.

 ## Creating a new prototype